A modular type formula for Euler infinite product $(1-x)(1-xq)(1-xq^2)(1-xq^3)...$: Introduction

+Furthermore, in the last paragraph of his Ph.D Thesis \cite[p.
+252-258]{St} on semi-convergent series, in connection with the later theory of Borel-summable series \cite{Ra}, Stieltjes found an singular integral representation for a Lambert series and this expression could be seen as a modular formula for the studied series.

+So, we are led to consider the following question.
+Could one make use of Stieltjes approach to obtain an explicit formula that relates the function $(x;q)_\infty$ and its {\it modular} counterpart $(\iota_q x;q^*)_\infty$, where $x=e^{2\pi i\xi}$, $q^*=e^{-2\pi i/\tau}$, and $\iota_q x=e^{2\pi i\xi/{\tau}}$~?
+More precisely, the expected formula would be expressed in such an explicit manner that one might immediately deduce from that the known modular relations for $\eta$ and $\theta$ as recalled in the above.

-In the present paper, we shall point out how, up to an explicit part, the function defined by the product $(1-x)(1-xq)(1-xq^2)(1-xq^3)...$ can be seen somewhat modular.
-This {\it non-modular part} can be considered as being represented by a divergent but Borel-summable power series on variable $\log q$ near zero, that is, when $q$ tends toward the unit value.
-This result, subject of Theorem \ref{theorem:main}, gives rise to new and unified approaches to treat Jacobi theta function, Lambert series, $\dots$.
+In this paper, we shall show that a such formula exists and that, up to an explicit factor, the function defined by the product $(x;q)_\infty$ can be seen somewhat modular.
+This {\it non-modular part} will be represented by the above-mentioned expansion $\theta$ of Ramanujan in \eqref{equation:Ram}, which is a divergent but Borel-summable or called semi-convergent power series on variable $\log q$ near zero.
+These results, subjects of Theorems \ref{theorem:main} and \ref{theorem:xqmain}, give rise to one new and unified approach to treat Jacobi theta function, Lambert series and other $q$-series or $q$-functions such as the Jackson's Gamma function.

+Remember finally the first non-trivial example of $q$-series may certainly be the infinite product $(q;q)_\infty$, that is considered in Euler \cite[Chap.
+XVI] {Eu} and then is revisited by many of his successors, particularly intensively by Hardy and Ramanujan \cite[p.
+238-241; p.
+276-309; p.
+310-321]{Ha} for the theory of partition.
+Concerning the Hardy-Ramanujan's formula on $p(n)$, which finally becomes completed by Rademacher (and Selberg), on can see the beautiful paper \cite{Sel}.
+In a similar manner as what happened for this formula $p(n)$, our modular-type formula \eqref{equation:xqmain} permits to give an analytic sense to the above-recalled relation \eqref{equation:Ram} of Ramanujan; see \S\ref{subsection:Ramanujan} and \S\ref{subsec:limit} in the below for more details.